cort-of-keo/obr-DS-dice-main/README.md

 ![Example](/docs/Bonus.png)

 When using the power roll button the tier result, including for the double edge/bane mechanic, will be displayed.
-Criticals! (natural 19 or 20) are detected and displayed.
+Criticals Hits! (natural 19 or 20) are detected and displayed.
 The expaned results show if the tier has changed from a double edge/bane:

 ![Example](/docs/results-expanded.png)